hammerheim-game/hammerheim-rules/3-warbands/shadow-warriors.md

 quick progression from Novice to full Warrior, however.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |5 3 3 3 3 1 5 1 7
-Weapons/Armor: Shadow Novices may be equipped with weapons and armor chosen from the Shadow Warrior Equipment list.
+Weapons/Armour: Shadow Novices may be equipped with weapons and armour chosen from the Shadow Warrior Equipment list.